imgag/megSAP/doc/settings.md

 Paths of tools used for primer design.
 Paths are preset and should not be changed unless you want to exchange a tool.

-## Section 'singularity-container'
+## Section 'apptainer-container'

-Paths of tools encapsulated in singularity containers.
+Paths of tools encapsulated in apptainer containers.
 Paths are preset and should not be changed unless you want to exchange a container.

 ## Section 'folders'